Polirecyliente/SGConocimiento/Math/Usable_facts.md

 Let $p\%$ be a percent, $B$ be the base, $A$ be the amount, then $A = p\% \cdot B$.
 Isolating the percent allows finding its value from the amount and the base, $p\% = \frac{A}{B}$.

 The reciprocal of a percent, $\frac{1}{p\%}$, means the reciprocal of a ratio.
 If a percent $p\%$ means the part over the total, i.e. there are $p$ part units per group of $100$ total units, then $\frac{1}{p\%}$ means that there are $100$ total units per group of $p$ part units.

+## Irrational numbers (Números irracionales)

+The irrational numbers form the set of numbers such as $\pi$, in which the decimal part of the number is infinite and never repeats itself.
+The square root of numbers that are not perfect squares is also irrational.

+The fact that they are called irrational, doesn't necessarily mean that they can't have predictable patterns, for example, a number such as $0.101001000100001000001...$ is irrational by definition, but it can be understood as the number with a $1$ in between a steady growing number of $0$s.
+This pattern is infinite and never repeats itself, so it's an irrational number.

+## Real numbers (Números reales)

+The set of real numbers is the union of the sets of rational and irrational numbers.

 ## Transcendental numbers (Números trascendentes)